Derrick-Mei/Sprint-Challenge--User-Interface/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?
+   1. semantic HTML are HTML elements that have meaning to them beyond presentational means.
+It allows developers and the browser to make sense of the structure of the page.
+Semantic HTML also aides in SEO(Search Engine Optimization).

 2. Name two big differences between ```display: block;``` and ```display: inline;```.
+   1. block takes up the whole row while inline only takes up what is necessary
+   2. block has height and width.
+Inline only has width to the length of its content.

 3. What are the 4 areas of the box model?
+   1. content, padding, border, margin

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?
+   1. the cross axis from the flex-direction

 5. Explain why git is valuable to a team of developers.
+   1. git is important as a tool to help work on the same project as to not overwrite each other's code.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.